neokya/neokya.github.com/_posts/2013-01-02-working-on-mac-os-and-my-setups.md

 ---
 Well, Linux was my default development environment previously.
 I am trying to use Mac just for change.
 This is my setup.

 - First thing first.
 I installed [Homebrew][1].
-(I am using Xcode Command-Line Tools, not full blown IDE.
+(Oh foremost, you have to install compilers, which come with XCode.
+I am using Xcode Command-Line Tools, not full blown IDE.
 I still don't get rationale behind why one has to install whole damn IDE just for necessary compilers.)
 Homebrew makes cool Linux style package management possible.
 As simple as this one `brew install git`
 - While there is built-in Terminal, this [iTerm2][2] is much better.
 - I use Sublime Text 2 as default text editor.
 Texmate is open sourced now, as alternative if you want to try it out.
 - The 'top' command gives so cryptic output that I feel like puking all over.
 Thankfully, there is awesome little app called [Glances - eye on your system][3].
 Here is [screenshot][4] if you don't believe me.